1. Training Load must be higher than the horse’s fitness level

 9. Set challenging goals for yourself

-Research has shown that setting specific and challenging goals leads to higher performance than setting a simple goal or no goal.
-A goal might be to be able to reach a high level in competition, but it can also be to make stress less rides outside.
+Research has shown that setting specific- and challenging goals leads to higher performance than setting a simple goal, or no goals at all.
+One goal might be to be able to reach a high level in competition, but it could also be to hack out without stress.
 Whatever your goal is, it provides motivation and increases perseverance.
-Split your goal into smaller steps so that it becomes clear what you can do today to achieve the big goal.
-With every effort you make you will feel good about getting one step closer to your dream.
+Split your goal into smaller steps or objectives, so that it becomes clear what you can do today to achieve the wider goal.
+With every effort you make, you will feel good about getting one step closer to your goal.

-Try to make your goals very specific and provide sufficient challenge, because then you gets a sense of reward and/or self-esteem when you reach a goal, this will motivate to achieve the next goal.
+Try to make your goals and objectives very specific and provide sufficient challenge, because then there is a sense of reward and/or esteem for you and the horse, when you reach a goal, this will provide motivation to achieve the next goal.

-10. Make sure that a horse gets movement several times a day
+10. Make sure that your horse gets movement several times a day

 It is important that a horse is taken out of its box several times a day for exercise.
 Firstly, movement ensures a good blood circulation.
 Which ensures energy levels are restored in the muscle.
-This means that the horse will sustain a workout longer.
-If there is too little movement, there is a chance the horse gets stable legs or muscle/tendon trauma.
+This means that the horse will sustain a workout for longer.
+If there is too little movement, there is a chance the horse gets stiff legs or muscle/tendon trauma.

-In addition, enough exercise stimulates the lymph system.
+In addition, adequate exercise stimulates the lymph system.
 The lymphatic system ensures that the resistance of the body rises, healing and renewal improves and all harmful waste in the body is safely discharged.
 After an intensive training, many waste products grow in the muscles of the horse.
 The lymphatic system must get the chance to dispose these waste materials.
-Because of the fact that the lymph system is stimulated by movement, it is important that the horse moves enough daily.
+As the lymph system is stimulated by movement, it is important that the horse moves enough daily.